Brain Research UK - Royal College of Surgeons of England joint research fellowship

 Neurosurgical trainee Milo Hollingworth was awarded this joint research fellowship in 2022, to take forward research aimed ultimately at improving the way in which drugs are delivered to the site of brain tumours.

 The treatment of brain tumours is complicated by the difficulty of getting chemotherapy drugs into the brain at a high enough concentration.
-The blood-brain barrier is a vital protective mechanism, protecting the brain from toxins in the blood, however it also hampers the passage of drugs.
-It has been an important aspect of failed therapies in the past, not just for brain tumours but other neurological conditions.
+The blood-brain barrier is a vital protective mechanism, protecting the brain from toxins in the blood.
+However, it also hampers the passage of drugs – which has been an important factor of failed therapies in the past, not just for brain tumours but other neurological conditions.

-Milo’s research is helping to address this problem by developing new drugs that are effective in the treatment of brain cancer AND can be seen on MRI, enabling location, concentration and activity to be tracked in real-time.
+Milo’s research aimed to address this problem by developing new drugs that are effective in the treatment of brain cancer AND can be seen on MRI, enabling location, concentration and activity to be tracked in real-time.

 Seeing the unseeable: imaging of drug pharmacokinetics in the CNS